Decomposing Global Feature Effects Based on Feature Interactions: Real-World Applications

+We want to use GADGET here to obtain more information on how different characteristics of the defendant and their criminal record influence the risk of recidivism within different subgroups and if ``inadmissible'' characteristics such as ethnicity or gender cause a different risk evaluation.
+For our analysis, we use the COMPAS data set to predict the risk of violent recidivism collected by ProPublica \citep{larson2016propublica}.
 As \cite{fisher2019all}, we choose the three admissible features (1) age of the defendant, (2) number of prior crimes, and (3) if the crime is considered a felony versus misdemeanor, and the two ``inadmissible'' features (1) ethnicity and (2) gender of the defendant.
-We use the subset of African-American and Caucasian defendants and apply the data pre-processing steps suggested by ProPublica and applied in \cite{fisher2019all}, which leaves us with 3373 defendants of the original pool of 4743 defendants.
-We consider a binary target variable indicating a high ($=1$) or low ($=0$) recidivism risk, which is based on a categorization of ProPublica.
-We perform our analysis on the full data set, using a tuned SVM.\footnote{More details on the model selection process can be found in Appendix \ref{app:real_world}.}
+We use the subset of African-American and Caucasian defendants and apply the data preprocessing steps suggested by ProPublica and applied in \cite{fisher2019all}, leaving us with 3373 defendants of the original pool of 4743 defendants.
+We consider a binary target variable that indicates a high ($=1$) or low ($=0$) recidivism risk, based on a categorization of ProPublica.
+We perform our analysis on the entire data set, using a tuned SVM.\footnote{We performed proper model comparison as well to ensure that this is a well-fitting model, at least in comparison to other standard choices.}

-Since the features do not show high correlations, we use ICE and PD for our analysis.\footnote{We received similar results by using SD instead of PD within GADGET, see Appendix \ref{app:real_world}.} Figure \ref{fig:compas_root} shows that the average predicted risk visibly decreases with age, while the predicted risk first steeply increases with the number of prior crimes until 10 and then slightly decreases for higher values.
+Since the features do not show high correlations, we use ICE and PD for our analysis.\footnote{We obtained similar results by using SD instead of PD within GADGET, see Appendix \ref{app:gadget_sd_compas}.} Figure \ref{fig:compas_root} shows that the average predicted risk visibly decreases with age, while the predicted risk first increases steeply with the number of previous crimes up to 10 and then decreases slightly for higher values.
 The PD values for the type of crime do not differ substantially.
 When considering the two ``inadmissible'' features, there is on average a slightly higher risk of recidivism for African-American versus Caucasian and female versus male defendants.
 For all features, we can observe highly differing local effects.
-In particular, the heterogeneous ICE curves for age and number of prior crimes indicate potential feature interactions.
+Particularly, the heterogeneous ICE curves for age and number of prior crimes indicate feature interactions.

+We first apply PINT with PD to define our subset $S$ for GADGET.
+Using $s = 200$ and $\alpha = 0.05$, we approximate the null distribution using the procedure described in Section \ref{sec:interact_pimp}.
+All five features are significant w.r.t. the chosen significance level, so we choose $S = Z = \{age, crime, ethnicity, gender, priors\_count\}$ for GADGET.
+We apply GADGET with a maximum depth of $3$ and $\gamma = 0.15$.